Rooted in a Canal

 TOOTH #11

-Seated in the big chair the doctor arrives with my x-ray in hand and shows me a huge hole in my gum above tooth #11, he says which has probably been there for a long time, most likely from an injury.
-All I can recall is as a teenager I fell off my horse on a regular basis.
+Seated in the big chair, the doctor arrives with my x-ray in hand and shows me a huge hole in my gum above tooth #11, he says, which has probably been there for a long time, most likely from an injury.
+All I can recall is as a teenager I fell off my horse regularly.

-He explains that I need a root canal and how this takes place.
+He explains that I need a root canal.
 I agree, please fix it.
-Within less than a minute he swiftly injects my gum with a numbing serum and I realize the upper left side of my mouth has no sensation.
+Within less than a minute, he swiftly injects my gum with a numbing serum, and I realize the upper left side of my mouth has no sensation.

 this color was actually color of the year, popular as lipstick too.

 He starts to drill, honed with years of expertise and skill to get the job done — he is quick and efficient.
-He goes on to explain in the very near future, his assistant will need her hand back so she can use both of them to assist the procedure.
+He goes on to explain that very soon, his assistant will need her hand back so she can use both of them to assist with the procedure.

 LETTING GO

-I hate to think I am going to have to let go, but at this stage he is done with the high- pitched drilling.
+I hate to think I am going to have to let go, but at this stage, he is done with the high-pitched drilling.
 He is ready to move on to scraping out my tooth’s dead root.
-The scary sound is now gone, I can’t feel a thing, and so I start to relax into the whole process a little more.
-I loosen my grip and eventually let go and let her hand release out of mine
+The scary sound is now gone, and I can’t feel a thing.
+I start to relax into the whole process.
+I loosen my grip and eventually let go, and I let her hand release from mine

 FINDING WHOLENESS THROUGH BALANCE

-Each day, week, month, year all add up to the ebbs and flows of our life.
+Each day, week, month, and year all add up to the ebbs and flows of our life.
 Pendulums are used to regulate the movement of clocks because the interval of time for each complete oscillation, called the period, is constant.
-My belief is the sense of a pendulum swing in our life, is what keeps us whole.
+My belief is that the sense of a pendulum swing in our lives is what keeps us whole.

 GRATITUDE